Summary

 Read the full fact sheet- Australia has one of the highest rates of skin cancer in the world.

-- Regardless of their skin type, everyone is at risk of sun damage and skin cancer.
+- Regardless of skin type, everyone is at risk of sun damage and skin cancer.

 - Everyone should become familiar with their skin.